jiachoi-ds/Survival-Analysis/README.md

 ## 5. Description of Each Process (see the code above)

--**Data Preprocessing**
+### [Data Preprocessing]
+  - Unnecessary Feature Removing
+  - Data Imputation
+    - Multivariate Feature Imputation(Estimation using the distribution of variables other than missing values.)
+    - using Scikit-learn IterativeImputer Function
+  - Data Scaling
+    - Robust Normalization(Outliers are less affected by normalization using quantile values instead of mean and standard deviation.)
-  - code: "1.
+  > code: "1.
 Data Preprocessing.ipynb"

--**Feature Engineering**
+&nbsp;

+### [Feature Engineering]
+  - One-hot Encoding
+  - Feature Selection
+    - Correlation based feature selection
+    - Stepwise feature selection
+    - RFECV(Recursive Feature Elimination with Cross Validation) Feature Selection
+  - Feature Extraction
+    - AutoEncoder dimensionality reduction
+  - _Various Feature Engineering methods experimented on models, of which Autoencoder had the best performance._
-  - code: "2.
+  > code: "2.
 Feature Engineering.ipynb"

--**Modeling**
+&nbsp;

+### [Modeling]
+  - _Experimented by implementing various models._
+  - **Model 1: Xgboost Survival Embedding**
+    - Gradient Boosting algorithm based on the ensemble model of tree-based models
+    - XGBoost-based Survival Analysis Package
+  - **Model 2: Random Survival Forest**
+    - A model using a survival tree in RandomForest
+    - Each survival tree division criterion uses "the log-rank splitting rule".
+    - Meta-analysis using the average performed to increase accuracy and prevent overfitting.
+  - **Model 3: Deepsurv**
+    - It is a model that combines Survival Analysis and Neural Network and is Cox proportional Hazard Model based.
+    - Deep feed-forward neural network
+    - DeepSurv advances and the model expands to apply to nonlinear data and real-world problems
-  - code: "3.
+  > code: "3.
 Modeling-Deepsurv.ipynb", "3.
-Modeling-lifelines-CoxPHFitter.ipynb", "3.
 Modeling-RandomSurvivalForest.ipynb", "3.
 Modeling-XGBoost Survival Embedding.ipynb"

--**Ensemble Models**
+&nbsp;

+### [Ensemble Models]
+  - We ensembled the results of the three models to improve the model's performance.
-  - code: "4.
+  > code: "4.
 Ensemble Models.ipynb"

 &nbsp;